q3aql/q3aServ/README.md

  TOU_FRAGS_LIMIT="50"
  ```

-_Note: You can change this settings editing the file `q3aServ.sh`._
+_Note: You can change this settings editing the file `q3aServ.sh` or using the custom game `CG`._

 ## Sintax (Custom Game):

+* With the option `CG` the syntax of the command is extended to be able to customize more game options:

  ```shell
  $ ./q3aServ.sh CG